ElecAS

 What this tool helps with

-- Applies the AS/NZS 4777.1:2016 Clause 3.4 inverter-path voltage rise limit — 2% of nominal voltage from the inverter terminals to the point of supply at maximum continuous output, evaluated across every cable segment in the path.
+- Applies the AS/NZS 4777.1:2016 Clause 3.3.3 inverter-path voltage rise limit — 2% of nominal voltage from the point of supply to the inverter a.c. terminals, calculated at the rated current of the IES and evaluated across every cable segment in the path.

 - Models the complete path the inverter sees back to the network: inverter AC cable, final subcircuit, submains and consumer mains, with the connection point selectable at the inverter, the final distribution board, the submain board or the main switchboard (MSB).